 A huge problem though is that as an affiliate you need to learn a very wide range of skill sets going from coding, to servers, to offers and traffic and even networking and the importance of relationships. because of that, the servers are relegated to the bottom of our priorities and later we learn the importance of them.

-Can I use my Hostgator/Bluehost shared account?
+Can I use my Hostgator/GoDaddy shared account?
 I just want to get started and do some tests.

-On top of that, they use WordPress for a simple landing page with a call to action, an image and a headline.
+On top of that, they use WordPress for a simple landing page with a call to action, an image, and a headline.

 Hell no, get out of that shared service and get a proper VPS or you’ll lose money and conversions.

-After that you find the dedicated servers that easily start at $100-200 and can go up to $500-1,000 according to the specs.
+After that, you find the dedicated servers that easily start at $100-200 and can go up to $500-1,000 according to the specs.

 Managed vs. Unmanaged server

 If you have no idea what’s the difference between managed and unmanaged servers you’re probably using a managed service.

 It’s easy to recognize them because their plans have cPanel or WHM to handle all your websites and you can contact their support when something goes down or you want to do a migration and they will do it for you (sometimes at an extra price).